Nadia Comăneci: 1984 Summer Olympics

 The government did allow Comăneci to participate in the 1984 Summer Olympics in Los Angeles as part of the Romanian delegation.
 Although a number of Communist nations boycotted the 1984 Summer Olympics in a tit-for-tat against the U.S.-led boycott of the Olympics in Moscow four years before, Romania chose to participate.
 Comăneci later wrote in her memoir that many believed Romania went to the Olympics because an agreement had been made with the United States not to accept defectors.
 But Comăneci did not participate in the Games as a member of the Romanian team; she served as an observer.
-She was able to see Károlyi's new protégé, American gymnast Mary Lou Retton, who won five medals including one gold.
+She was able to see Károlyi's new protégé, American gymnast Mary Lou Retton, who won five medals, including one gold.
 The Romanian delegation did not allow her to talk with Károlyi and closely watched her the entire time.

-1984–1990
+Retirement

 The Romanian government continued to restrict Comăneci from leaving Romania, aside from a few select trips to Moscow and Cuba.
+Throughout her career, she had been subjected to round-the-clock surveillance at the hands of the Securitate secret police.
 She had started thinking about retiring a few years earlier, but her official retirement ceremony took place in Bucharest in 1984.
 It was attended by the chairman of the International Olympic Committee.

 Comăneci later wrote in her memoir:

 Life took on a new bleakness.
 I was cut off from making the small amount of extra money that had really made a difference in my family's life.
-It was also insulting that a normal person in Romania had the chance to travel, whereas I could not…. when my gymnastics career was over, there was no longer any need to keep me happy.
+It was also insulting that a normal person in Romania had the chance to travel, whereas I could not ... when my gymnastics career was over, there was no longer any need to keep me happy.
 I was to do as I was instructed, just as I'd done my entire life….
-If Bela hadn't defected, I would still have been watched, but his defection brought a spotlight on my life, and it was blinding.
+If Béla hadn't defected, I would still have been watched, but his defection brought a spotlight on my life, and it was blinding.
 I started to feel like a prisoner.

+Personal life

-On the night of November 27, 1989, a few weeks before the Romanian Revolution, Comăneci defected with a group of other Romanians, crossing the Hungary–Romania border around Cenad.
+On the night of November 27, 1989, a few weeks before the Romanian revolution, Comăneci defected with a group of other Romanians, crossing the Hungary–Romania border around Cenad.
 They were guided by Constantin Panait, a Romanian who later became an American citizen after defecting.
 Their journey was mostly on foot and at night.
 They traveled through Hungary and Austria and finally were able to take a plane to the United States.
+She was settled briefly in South Florida, then in Los Angeles and later lived in Montreal, Canada for nearly two years.